Truly spectacular! Explore one of our favorite national parks in the country with your family.

 Take a bike ride along the 1-3/4-mile Pa’rus Trail, a paved path between the visitors center and Canyon Junction that hugs the Virgin River.
 If you ride during early morning or dusk, you’ll likely see mule deer and wild turkeys along the path.
 If you’re traveling with pets, they, too, are allowed on this scenic trail.
 Don't be surprised if you come across a tarantula.
 Not to worry, these amazing arachnids are basically harmless.

-There’s plenty of easy and moderate hiking trails within Zion to keep you busy for several days.
+There are plenty of easy and moderate hiking trails within Zion to keep you busy for several days.
 We enjoy the hike to both the Upper and Lower Emerald Pools and waterfalls.
 The gorgeous, green water here is stunning.
-Also, don’t miss the hike to Weeping Rock and its hanging garden, where you can catch water droplets that have been making their way down inside the canyon walls for 1,200 years!
+Also, don’t miss the hike to Weeping Rock and its hanging garden where you can catch water droplets that have been making their way down inside the canyon walls for 1,200 years!

 KidTripster Tip: Be prepared for the relentless sun with sunscreen and a wide-brimmed hat.
 And bring more water than you think you’ll need.